sjentsch/lsjDocs/Ch06/Ch06_DataHandling_2.rst

    useful!

 .. [#]
-   Note that thit is a very different operator to the equals operator ``=``.
+   Note that this is a very different operator to the equals operator ``=``.
 A common typo that people make when trying to write logical commands in jamovi (or other languages, since the “``=`` versus ``==``” distinction is important in many computer and statistical